karinpietruska/meme-generator/README.md

 # Meme Generator Project

-A meme generator application as a web app that dynamically generates memes by overlaying a quote on an image.
+A meme generator application that dynamically generates memes by overlaying a quote on an image.

 This project is part of the Udacity Intermediate Python Nanodegree Program.
 Please contact Udacity regarding copyright or license.